 We’re going to skip the obligatory “Rocky Mountain high” pun and get right to why Colorado is the nation’s top oasis for marijuana lovers.
-Recreational weed is legal in Colorado, and it has the most cannabis-related Google searches, the highest percentage of residents who smoked in the past month (11.45%), second most expressed interest in various marijuana publications on Facebook, and it’s affordably priced—third cheapest marijuana prices in the country.
+Recreational weed is legal in Colorado, and it has the most cannabis-related Google searches, the highest percentage of residents who smoked in the past month (11.45%), second-most expressed interest in various marijuana publications on Facebook, and it’s affordably priced— third-cheapest marijuana prices in the country.
 The local NBA team is even named the Denver Nuggets.

 4. NEW MEXICO

 New Mexico is famous for being the setting of the TV series Breaking Bad, but marijuana is thankfully far more popular than meth with local residents.
-Medical marijuana is legal in the state, the prices are tied for 5th cheapest with Idaho (where you’ll got to jail for possession), and 7.19% of local residents are prone to rolling doobies in a van down by the river (or just ingesting marijuana in some way).
+Medical marijuana is legal in the state, the prices are tied for 5th cheapest with Idaho (where you’ll go to jail for possession), and 7.19% of local residents are prone to rolling doobies in a van down by the river (or just ingesting marijuana in some way).
 According to Facebook data, New Mexico residents are more interested in marijuana-related publications than any other state.
 So don’t be surprised when neighbors post articles from High Times instead of cat memes on your Facebook page.

 This is going to shock a lot of people in Vermont, but Maine’s passion for pot is higher than its granola-fed neighbor to the southwest.
 While recreational marijuana remains illegal, medical marijuana is available to residents, although at prices that make Oregonians shudder (17th cheapest in the country).
-Over 10.2% of residents admit to using marijuana in the past month—third highest in the country, and it’s home to the fourth most frequent cannabis-related Google searches.
+Over 10.2% of residents admit to using marijuana in the past month—the third highest in the country, and it’s home to the fourth most frequent cannabis-related Google searches.

-You have to go all the way back to 2011 to find a year when Michigan was ranked this much higher than Ohio, but that was in football, not weed (University of Michigan ranked 12th, Ohio State University was unranked).
-Michigan tops Ohio (20th) in these ranking because medical marijuana is legal, as opposed to just decriminalized like in Ohio.
+You have to go all the way back to 2011 to find a year when Michigan was ranked this much higher than Ohio, but that was in football, not weed (the University of Michigan ranked 12th, Ohio State University was unranked).
+Michigan tops Ohio (20th) in these rankings because medical marijuana is legal, as opposed to just decriminalized like in Ohio.
 The state has the 9th cheapest marijuana prices (Ohio 19th), the 10th most pot smokers—7.95% (Ohio 28th), the third most Google searches (Ohio 27th), and the sixth most expressed interest in various marijuana publications on Facebook (Ohio 8th).

 7. RHODE ISLAND

 Rhode Island would no doubt be ranked higher if the state’s enthusiasm wasn’t diluted by its enthusiasm for any and all illegal drugs.
-Still, there’s nothing little about Little Rhody’s enthusiasm for big green—10.8% report smoking in the previous month.
+Still, there’s nothing little about Little Rhody’s enthusiasm for big green—10.8% reported smoking in the previous month.
 Marijuana is A-OK provided it’s medicinally procured, but at prices that are only the 22nd cheapest in the country.
 Search histories will incriminate local cannabis enthusiasts—the 6th most related Google searches in the country.

-Would California be ranked higher if local rapper/producer Dr. Dre hadn’t flip flopped when it came to his stance on marijuana use?
+Would California be ranked higher if local rapper/producer Dr. Dre hadn’t flip-flopped when it came to his stance on marijuana use?
 No, that wasn’t factored into this at all.
-California only ranks eighth because it has yet to legalize marijuana (medical marijuana is legal though), it has the fourth lowest marijuana prices, 13th most smokers—6.97%, eighth most cannabis-related Google searches, and 13th most expressed interest in various marijuana publications on Facebook.
+California only ranks eighth because it has yet to legalize marijuana (medical marijuana is legal though), it has the fourth-lowest marijuana prices, 13th most smokers—6.97%, eighth-most cannabis-related Google searches, and 13th most expressed interest in various marijuana publications on Facebook.

-Wow, look who just barely slipped into the top-ten, a state more famous for its putting greens than its leafy greens.
+Wow, look who just barely slipped into the top ten, a state more famous for its putting greens than its leafy greens.
 Even though recreational marijuana isn’t legal here like it is in Alaska (12th place), it does have medical marijuana available.
 The state has the 11th cheapest weed prices, the 10th most cannabis-related Google searches, the fifth most expressed interest in various marijuana publications on Facebook, and the 15th most pot smokers—6.61%.